How Do Regulatory Risks Affect Industrial Operations?

 Governmental and several other regulatory bodies often impose new regulations or update the existing ones to ensure fair business.
 Some of the examples of regulatory changes that usually affect most of the companies and industries are:

 1. Tariffs and trade policies: These policies regulate the international trade policies of a company.
 These regularly deal with the export and import of commercial goods.
-These policies also affect investors that willingly engage in foreign direct investments (FDI).
+These policies also affect investors who willingly engage in foreign direct investments (FDI).

 2. Tax policy reform: These reforms affect the bottom line for businesses and individual investors equally.
 Any change made to the income tax law directly impacts the respective parties’ income and may present a regulatory threat.